Yoga For Tension Headaches: 5 Relaxing Postures You Can Try Now

 • Reducing stress & calming the mind

-• Relaxing the pressure in neck, shoulder & chest
+• Relaxing the pressure in the neck, shoulder, and chest

 • Ensuring more oxygen is absorbed by the body, which alleviates the energy levels and helps you feel joyous